RaafiaMajeed/Data-Analyst-Portfolio-Projects/README.md

 - Description: In this project data analysis techniques were incorporated, specialzing in time series analysis to deliver valuable insights.
 Accurate sales forecasting was performed along with interactive dashboard creation.
 - Skills Demonstrated: Dashboard creation, Data Transformation, Visualization Best Practices.
 ### Skills Highlights
-Recruiters will find evidence of the following key skills in this portfolio:

 - Data Analysis: Proficient in extracting meaningful insights from diverse datasets.
 - Data Visualization: Demonstrated ability to create compelling visualizations for effective communication.